salonimore1234/Vidbreeze-Youtube-Transcript-/README.md

 Summarize Content: Condense the extracted transcript into a concise summary that highlights the key points of the video, enabling users to quickly understand the content.
 User-Friendly Access: Provide a seamless and intuitive interface for users to input video URLs and receive summaries in an easily accessible format.
 Data Management: Store and manage transcripts and summaries in a database for easy retrieval and future reference.

-# Azure Service Used
-1. Azure Cognitive Service
-  Azure Cognitive Services is a collection of ready-to-use artificial intelligence that allow developers to incorporate advanced AI capabilities into their projects.

-2. Azure Web app Service
-   The project utilizes Azure App Service to host the web application, ensuring scalability, reliability, and ease of deployment.
-This service enables seamless integration with other Azure components and provides a secure environment for the application.

 # Project Description